backstage/backstage/docs/features/software-catalog/descriptor-format.md

 specific icon that may be provided by an icon library (e.g. `material-ui` icons).
 These keys should be a sequence of `[a-z0-9A-Z]`, possibly separated by one of `[-_.]`.
-Backstage may support some basic icons out of the box, but the backstage integrator will ultimately be left to provide the appropriate icon component mappings.
+Backstage may support some basic icons out of the box, but the Backstage integrator will ultimately be left to provide the appropriate icon component mappings.
 A generic fallback icon would be provided if a mapping cannot be resolved.